grafana/grafana-operator/documentation/design_proposal/001_organization.md

 ### Thoughts

-Should we assume that the oeprator owns the organiaztion?
-If not we will have to define the grafana-url & username & secret in the team and user CRD as well.
-Unless the grafana instances find organiaztion, team, users.

 How should we find the organiaztion where we should create the user/team?
 Just define a name or use a selector?

-In the example below organiaztion is part of spec.teams.organiaztion.
-Another option could be to put organiaztion under spec.organiaztion.
-This way a team definition can only be used in one organiaztion.
-It would most likley lower the amount of miss configuration.
-We need to decide if we should support multiple organiaztions in one team CRD, same thing with user.

 ### Multiple CRD